Top Attractions in Sintra 2025: Must-See Highlights

 While not a palace, Parque da Liberdade offers something equally valuable: serenity.
 This landscaped park near the town center is perfect for a shaded picnic or a break from sightseeing.
 Stone pathways, benches, and flowering trees make it a hidden gem amid the grandeur.

-Locals Love: The dappled light filtering through the pines and the occasional art installation or sculpture nestled among the trees.
+Soverra Tip: Take a moment to pause and admire the dappled light filtering through the pines and the occasional art installation or sculpture nestled among the trees.

 Chalet da Condessa d'Edla: Sintra's Alpine Refuge